mbeddr/mps-platform-docs/src/doc/docs/gotchas/external_files_and_tools/index.md

 !!! info "I want to use databases in MPS."

-    MPS doesn't have any special support for databases or for example Spring Boot  (unlike IntelliJ IDEA) .
+    - MPS doesn't have any special support for databases or for example Spring Boot  (unlike IntelliJ IDEA) .
+    - Specific Languages Blog &mdash; [MPS is not a (relational) database](https://specificlanguages.com/posts/2022-01/12-mps-is-not-a-relational-database/){target=_blank}

 !!! info "I want to create a standalone utility (not a complete IDE) for language generation with MPS.[^2]"